 Kwon earned a bachelor’s in political science in 2012 from the University of Virginia and a master’s in elementary education in 2015 from Johns Hopkins University.

-"If you value meaningful work and an opportunity to continuously grow and learn, teaching is a wonderful opportunity to make that..." (read more)
+"If you value meaningful work and an opportunity to..." (read more)

 2015 M.S., Educational Studies - Elementary, Johns Hopkins University